Alien: Earth | Everything we know so far (and speculation about the things we don’t)

 Share this Article:

-In the wake of its title announcement, we dig into what we know about Noah Hawley’s upcoming FX TV series, Alien: Earth.
+With the show due on Disney+ this year, we dig into what we know about Noah Hawley’s upcoming FX TV prequel, Alien: Earth.

 If you’ve seen Fargo or Legion, you’ll know that showrunner Noah Hawley makes darn good telly.
 Which is just as well, because with the recently-titled FX series Alien: Earth, he’s wading into a franchise that is thick with 45 year-old lore, and is littered with divisive prequels and at least one director left disillusioned with the experience of making a sequel (specifically, Alien 3’s David Fincher).